-Q: How many hard copies of the records or appendices and briefs must be served and filed?
+Q: How many copies of the records or appendices and briefs must be served and filed?

-A: Attorneys and self-represented litigants who participate in e-filing do not have to serve and file hard copies, unless requested by the Court.
-Exempt litigants and attorneys must serve one hard copy of the record or appendix and brief on each adversary and file the original and one unbound copy, with proof of service, with the Court.
-The same applies to answering and reply briefs
+A: An appellant must serve one hard copy of the record or appendix and brief on each adversary and file an original, five hard copies and one digital copy, with proof of service, with the Court.
+The same applies to answering and reply briefs.